krishnan-r/sparkmonitor/README.md

 # TODO

-- Complete scala based listener
-    - ~~Process all data in scala and compute metrics - Python only shall forward JSON strings to frontend~~
-    - Fix cases with inconsistent data - in some cases onStageSubmitted does not have submission time for active non-skipped stages (Why?)

 - Fix "currently running cell" detection when multiple cells are queued and there is an error where queue has to emptied.
     - TODO how to detect this?

-- Fix race conditions when a task/stage is started/ended from a cell but message arrives late.

 - Automatic moving of timeline with an optional toggle button.

+- Ability to Collapse Tasks

-- Fix errors when updating timeline while tasks group is collapsed.
+- Clear Display when cell is run again

-- Remove old jobs from past runs, beyond a threshold limit
+- Make display scalable

-- Add Job Table Display - TODO count number of tasks and track skipped and pending stages
+- Complete Job Table Display - TODO count number of tasks and track skipped and pending stages

-- Stopping running jobs in a better way
+- Stopping running jobs

-- ~~Multiple notebooks running, not working because py4j callback server occupies the port~~